+The ‘Twenty’ project (2017-18) serves as a reflection upon the artist’s long term relationship with her partner in the light of his treatment for heart failure.
 Shot on an iPhone around the time of their twentieth anniversary, the ‘Unrest’ (2017) triptych embodies the uncertainty experienced by the artist, taken whilst waiting for the results of a procedure.
 The photographic diptych, ‘Cobweb’ (2017) is a candid portrait, captured unaware in the first week of his return home.

+'Syncopation' (2017) is based on the poem, 'Home: A Structure on Trial' by Polish poet, Rafał Gawin.
+It was originally commissioned for the 'Talking Transformations: Home on the Move' project, curated by Dr. Manuela Perteghella and Dr. Ricarda Vidal, which sought to investigate what ‘home’ means in relation to debates on Brexit and EU migration.
 The poem took on autobiographical resonance, symbolic of her partner’s recovery, with the home representing a place of refuge and safety, whilst also becoming claustrophobic - “Home is a cobweb”.
 The flickering sunlight, reflected upon the floors and doors is indicative of his irregular heartbeat – “a fabulous echo of nocturnal misfires” or a “collision of elements”.
-Correlations are drawn between the structural dwelling and its human presence and absence – “Home is a game of hide-and-seek” with “bodies that carry out the dodging”.
+Correlations are drawn between the structural dwelling and its human presences – “Home is a game of hide-and-seek” with “bodies that carry out the dodging”.